cseanburns/electronic_resource_mgmt/src/11-licensing-and-negotiating.md

 then resets the tone and moves the conversation toward shared goals:

 ---

 During the phone call, the vendor jokes:

 <blockquote>
-I know that librarians want everything for free.
+<q>I know that librarians want everything for free.</q>
 </blockquote>

 Maria, the electronic resources librarian, replies:

 <blockquote>
-I can see why you'd think cost is our only concern, but our priority is long-term value and reliability for our patrons.<br>
+<q>I can see why you'd think cost is our only concern,
+but our priority is long-term value and reliability for our patrons.<br>
-Let's focus on how this product supports that.
+Let's focus on how this product supports that.</q>
 </blockquote>

 ---

 ## Community